wkd48632/ST2/README.md

 ## Feature
 - Completely transformable object
-- Uses non-capsulated various programming languages: It's a system
+- Uses non-capsulated various programming languages: It's a system.

 ## How to use
 - Run genesis.py